-The calendar below shows all the courses that have been arranged for the rest of the year – there is a download option so you can get your own PDF copy if you wish.
-Our aim is to keep it updated on a month-by-month basis so you’ll always be able to see the courses that are available over the next few months.
+The calendar below shows all the courses that have been arranged for the next few months – there is a download option so you can get your own PDF copy if you wish.
+Our aim is to keep it updated on a month-by-month basis so you’ll always be able to see the courses that are available.

 Click the course name for details of the course, the venue name to be taken to information relating to that specific venue, and ‘Book now’ to access the course booking form.View Fullscreen